AddThis – AddThis code can be added to your site to allow users to bookmark and share your content.

-Google+ – a social network created by Google where users can share content and connect with other members.
+Google+ – was a social network created by Google where users can share content and connect with other members.

 Group – this feature is available on both LinkedIn and Facebook.
 It enables users to create a niche community where people with similar interests can communicate with each other.
 Similar to Google+ Communities.